cyrilvoyant/LQ-Equiv/README.md

 - Download and install on the PC, the file LQL-equiv.exe,

-- Read the pdf file which describes the good use of the soft.
+- Read the pdf file (important!) which describes the good use of the soft.

+- For much details read open access file https://pubmed.ncbi.nlm.nih.gov/24936319/ (and references therein)

 Note that for install a soft update, it's no necessary to re-install the MCR file.